 - Toss green beans in the butter/garlic, then season with flaky sea salt.

-Can I make this sauteed green beans recipe using frozen green beans?
+Can I make this recipe using frozen green beans?
 Unfortunately, this recipe requires fresh green beans.
 Frozen will end up mushy.
-I recommend saving frozen green beans for soups or skillet recipes where it’s OK to have softer textures.
+I recommend saving frozen green beans for soups or skillet recipes where it's OK to have softer textures.

-Can I make this sauteed green beans recipe vegan?
+Can I make this recipe vegan?
 Sure, you could swap the butter for coconut oil (or olive oil).
 Adjust the salt if needed.

-Can I use these sauteed green beans with garlic for meal prep?
+Can I use these green beans meal prep?
 Leftovers keep, and are great re-heated.
-The beans do lose their ‘crunch’ a bit but they are still delicious.
+The beans do lose their 'crunch' a bit but they are still delicious.

-I have a ton of recipes that would go great with sauteed fresh green beans!
+I have a ton of recipes that would go great with sautéed green beans: